Best Coffee Makers 2026: 13 Compared (8 Sources)

 Best for Each Use Case

 Handmade in the Netherlands, the Moccamaster KBGV Select is the only drip brewer SCA-certified to brew both half and full carafes to Golden Cup Standard.
+Tom's Guide re-tested it in early 2026 and reconfirmed its #1 ranking after evaluating over 90 machines across five years.
 Its copper boiling element maintains a steady 196-205 degrees F throughout the entire brew cycle, producing more nuanced, complex coffee than any other drip machine tested.
-Available in 21+ colors with a 5-year warranty and 14 x 12.75 x 6.5 inch footprint.
+Available in 20+ colors — including the 2026 Color of the Year "Sorbet" — with a 5-year warranty and 14 x 12.75 x 6.5 inch footprint.
 The drawback is a premium price and no programmability — you brew when you press the switch.
-The hot plate model heated the glass carafe to 177 degrees F and held it for 90 minutes in testing. [src1, src3, src5]
+The glass carafe model holds temperature at 177 degrees F for 90 minutes on the hot plate. [src1, src3, src4]

 Best Budget Drip: Ninja 12-Cup Programmable CE251 (~$80) — Check price